Jayboy628/DataDrivenHealthcare/README.md

 <details>
 <summary>Click to Expand</summary>

-**Note**: Along with `Data Quality Check` we should implement data [observability](https://www.montecarlodata.com/blog-what-is-data-observability/). `Barr Moses CEO and CO-founder of Monte Carlo` coind "Data observability" She explaind that Data observability provides full visibility into the health of your data AND data systems so you are the first to know when the data is wrong, what broke, and how to fix it.
+**Note**: Along with `data quality check` we should implement data observability. `Barr Moses CEO and CO-founder of Monte Carlo` coined "[Data observability](https://www.montecarlodata.com/blog-what-is-data-observability/)."
+She explaind that Data observability provides full visibility into the health of your data AND data systems so you are the first to know when the data is wrong, what broke, and how to fix it.
 - **The five pillars of data observability:**
   - Freshness
   - Quality